 The Report Cards on Child & Youth Sex Trafficking Legislative Framework has undergone several rounds of review to ensure that the next stage of policy development at the state level will be informed by the experiences of those who regularly tackle the challenge of responding to child sex trafficking and observing the implementation of states' laws as intended.
 Those invited to vet the framework included Research to Action stakeholders and Shared Hope's JuST Response Council, a group of over 30 experts from around the country who collaborate to improve responses to child sex trafficking victims, including policy advocates, government officials, medical professionals, law enforcement, judges, academics, and service providers, many of whom are themselves survivors of sex trafficking.
-State attorneys generals, governors, statewide coordinators, and task force supervisors were also asked to review and advise on the framework.
+State attorneys general, governors, statewide coordinators, and task force supervisors were also asked to review and advise on the framework and, similarly, are invited to vet the related legal analysis each year before grades are released.